-OTB; as ITK, uses the VNL numerics library to provide resources for numerical programming combining the ease of use of packages like Mathematica and Matlab with the speed of C and the elegance of C++.
+OTB, like ITK, uses the VNL numerics library to provide resources for numerical programming combining the ease of use of packages like Mathematica and Matlab with the speed of C and the elegance of C++.
 It provides a C++ interface to the high-quality Fortran routines made available in the public domain by numerical analysis researchers.
 ITK extends the functionality of VNL by including interface classes between VNL and ITK proper.

 The VNL numerics library includes classes for